orangejuice/blog/data/activity/book-来自新世界-（上下）-2014/record.en.md

 ---
-title: From the New World (Volumes 1 & 2)
+title: From the New World (Parts 1 & 2)
-slug: from-the-new-world-volumes-1-2
 category: book
 status: todo
 rating: 0